craigtkhill/circuit-python-shooter/readme.md

 - a class for the enemy
 - a class for the bullet
 - the main file runs the game and handles interactions between classes

-## Light-patterns Branch

-This branch is actively being developed adding code to handle the circuit board expresses neopixels